ska-sa/katcp-python/doc/tutorial.rst

 The :meth:`request` decorator takes a list of :class:`kattype <katcp.kattypes.KatcpType`
 objects describing the request arguments.
-Once the arguments have been checked they are passed in to the underly request method as additional parameters instead of the request message.
+Once the arguments have been checked they are passed in to the underlying request method as additional parameters instead of the request message.

 The :meth:`return_reply` decorator performs a similar operation for replies.
 Once the